Zaid-A/Zaid-A/README.md

 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning SQL, Python, R
 - 💞️ I’m looking to collaborate on data analytics projects
-- 📫 How to reach me: here on github zaidmxhdi on twitter or contact Zaid Mahdi on linkedIn
+- 📫 How to reach me: here on github or contact Zaid Mahdi on linkedIn

 <!---
 Zaid-A/Zaid-A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.